jawah/niquests/README.md

 **Niquests** is a simple, yet elegant, HTTP library.
 It is a drop-in replacement for **Requests** that is no longer under feature freeze.
-We will support and maintain v2.x.y that only ships with possible minor breaking changes.
-All breaking changes are issued in the v3.x that should be available as a pre-release on PyPI.

 Why did we pursue this?
 We don't have to reinvent the wheel all over again, HTTP client **Requests** is well established and really plaisant in its usage.
 We believe that **Requests** have the most inclusive, and developer friendly interfaces.
 We